runtimeco/iOS_oic/README.md

 IOS app with OIC

 1. To set up build environment, first run ./setup.sh
+2. Ensure you have Cocoapods installed.
+If you need to install cocoapods execute : $ sudo gem install cocoapods
+3. To check if you have cocoapods, execute : $ pod --version
+4. Once you have cocoapods, execute : $ pod install in your project directory.
-2. Open your project in Xcode
+5. Open your project in Xcode
-3. Clone the iOS charts using https://github.com/danielgindi/Charts.git
-4. Drag and Drop the Charts.xcodeproj in your project folder open in Xcode
-5. Click on the project file.
+6. Click on the project file.
 Choose your target.
-In the General tab, go to Embedded Binaries section, click on “+” and add charts.framework from Charts.xcodeproj
+In the General tab, go to Linked Frameworks and Libraries section, click on “+” and add Charts.framework if not already added.

 Clean the project, build and run.